-Please work out these problems before your next lab section.
+Please work out pre-lab problems before your next lab section.
 The GSI/IAs will go over all problems during the lab section.

-A big file /bigfile of size 2,048 bytes is stored in the file system.
+A big file /bigfile that is 4 blocks in size is stored in the file system.